zoomsphere/ngx-store/README.md

     import { LocalStorage, SharedStorage } from 'ngx-store';

     export class HomeComponent {
-      @SharedStorage() public title: string = 'Homepage'; // it will be kept in temp memory until app reload
+      @SharedStorage() title: string = 'Homepage'; // it will be kept in temp memory until app reload
-      @LocalStorage() public userNote: string = 'Leave your note here'; // it will be read from and saved to localStorage
+      @LocalStorage() userNote: string = 'Leave your note here'; // it will be read from and saved to localStorage

       constructor() {
         setTimeout(() => {